JohnCoene/packer/docs/references/npm_console.md

+# `npm_console`

-# `npm_console`: Npm Output
+Npm Output

 ## Description

 Prints the output of the last npm command run, useful for debugging.

 ## Usage